VEra-Resonance/AEra-LogIn-BASE-Sepolia/GITHUB-PUSH-GUIDE.md

 1. Go to: https://github.com
 2. Log in
-3. Switch to the `vera-resonanz` organization
+3. Switch to the `vera-resonance` organization

 ---